unixwzrd/unixwzrd.github.io/html/index.md

 title: "Distributed Thinking Systems"
 menu_item: Home
 permalink: /
+image: /assets/images/default-og-image.png
+excerpt: "We are dedicated to developing AI solutions that make a positive impact.
+Our focus is on creating tools and systems that help people, particularly in challenging situations like parental alienation and high-conflict divorce cases."
 ---

 We are dedicated to developing AI solutions that make a positive impact.
 Our focus is on creating tools and systems that help people, particularly in challenging situations like parental alienation and high-conflict divorce cases.